barotto/IBMulator/README.md

 * `state.txt`: information about the savestate, ie. version, description, and a summary of the machine's configuration
 * `state-hdd.img`: the image file of the installed HDD
+* `state-floppy0.bin`, `state-floppy1.bin`: the state of the floppy disks (if they are insterted in their drives)

 Only a subset of the settings memorized in `state.ini` are used to load a state, specifically those related to the hardware configuration.
 Any other setting pertaining the program (GUI, mixer, ...) are kept from the originally loaded ibmulator.ini.

-By default any modification to a savestate's HDD image is discarded after a new savestate is loaded or when IBMulator is closed.
+By default any modification to a savestate's HDD or floppy disks is written back to the original images after a new savestate is loaded, a floppy is ejected, or IBMulator is closed; the paths memorized in `state.ini` will be used.
-If you want the modifications to be permanent set `[hdd]:save` to `yes` so that the currently loaded HDD image can be used to overwrite the original image file, the path of which is memorized in `state.ini`.

-#### Limitations

-1. Floppy disks are not saved like HDDs are.
-Saving a state while floppy disks are actively written to is not recommended.
-This will be addressed in a future version of IBMulator.
+If you don't want this to happen you can use the value `discard_states` or `ask` for the `[drives]:hdd_commit` and `[drives]:fdd_commit` ini settings.

-2. Null modem connections cannot be restored (see below).
+*Note*: null modem connections cannot be restored (see below).

 ### Audio DSP filters